kaitlynnbeston1/Uno-Capstone-Coding-Project/proposal.md

 - Ability to play against another human
 - Deck of cards
+- Each player must start with 7 cards at the beginning of a round.
 - Ability to keep track of whether cards have been discarded
 - Number of cards in hand, discard, and unplayed cards must be tracked
-- Cards in hand must always be 7
 - Wild cards functional and work as expected
 - Accessible with screen readers
 - must only be able to play cards with the same number or color